modbase/loggy/readme.md

 }
 ```

 You can do whatever you want at the API side, for example save it in a database and show it in your internal error dashboard.
-I might publish my own dashboard on GitHub soon too.
+Take a look at my _loggy-dashboard_ repo for an example.